LED Strip Installation in Warsaw — kitchen, ceiling and furniture lighting

 Which strip should I choose for the kitchen?

-For the work area — white with a colour temperature of 4000 K (neutral white) and a wattage of at least 14 W/m.
-RGB is not suitable for kitchens — it does not provide proper task lighting.
+For the work area — choose white with a colour temperature of 4000 K (neutral white) and a wattage of at least 14 W/m.
+RGB is not a good choice for kitchens — it does not give proper task lighting.

 Is an aluminium profile mandatory?

-Not mandatory, but highly recommended.
-The profile dissipates heat, extends the strip’s lifespan, and delivers even light through the diffuser.
+No, but we strongly recommend it.
+The profile helps release heat, increases the strip’s service life, and gives more even light through the diffuser.

 Can the strip be connected to a regular socket?

-Yes, via a 230 V to 12/24 V transformer.
-The technician will mount the transformer out of sight and connect it to the nearest power point.
+Yes, through a 230 V to 12/24 V transformer.
+The technician will hide the transformer neatly and connect it to the nearest power point.

 How much strip can one transformer power?

 It depends on the wattage.
-For example, a 14 W/m strip x 5 m = 70 W — you need a transformer of at least 85 W (with a 20% margin).
+For example, a 14 W/m strip x 5 m = 70 W — you need a transformer rated at least 85 W (with a 20% margin).

 What’s included in the price?

-Labour, fixings, soldering, travel within Warsaw.
-The strip, profile, transformer, and dimmer are separate.
+Labour, fixings, soldering, and travel within Warsaw.
+The strip, profile, transformer, and dimmer are separate items.

 How quickly can you come?

-Usually the same day or the next.
-Urgent call-outs have a surcharge.
+Often the same day or the following day.
+Urgent call-outs cost extra.

 Do you offer a warranty on the work?

 Yes, on the installation — the technician’s warranty.
-The strip and transformer carry the manufacturer’s warranty.
+The strip and transformer come with the manufacturer’s warranty.

 Who does the work

-LED strip installation is carried out by technicians experienced in electrical work.
-We cover all of Warsaw and nearby suburbs.
+LED strip installation is done by technicians with hands-on electrical experience.
+We work across all of Warsaw and nearby suburbs.
 Minimum order — from 200 zl.
-Call or message us — we will advise which strip and transformer to buy, and come for the installation.
+Call or message us — we will help you choose the right strip and transformer, then come and install everything.